nurmaton/Hashim/README.md

     source venv/bin/activate
     ```

-3. Install the required packages.
-A `requirements.txt` file is provided for convenience.
+3. Install the package.
+For development, it is highly recommended to perform an **editable install** using the `-e` flag.
+This links the installed package to your source files, so any changes you make to the code are immediately effective without needing to reinstall.

     ```bash
+    # Install the base package in editable mode
-    pip install -r requirements.txt
+    pip install -e .
     ```

+4.  **(Optional)** To run the visualization code in the notebooks, install the optional `[data]` dependencies:
+    ```bash
+    pip install -e ".[data]"
+    ```

-    *(Note: For GPU/TPU support, please follow the official [JAX installation instructions](https://github.com/google/jax#installation) to get the correct version of `jaxlib` for your CUDA/ROCm setup.)*
+*(**Important Note on JAX:** For GPU/TPU support, you may need a specific version of `jaxlib`.
+Please follow the official [JAX installation instructions](https://github.com/google/jax#installation) *after* the steps above to ensure you have the correct version for your hardware and CUDA setup.)*

 ### Running the Flapping Demo

 The main example is a Jupyter Notebook.
+After installing the package, you can run the demo.

 1. Start a Jupyter server (e.g., JupyterLab):
     ```bash